 Usually, faqs should cover only well-documented answers.
-Unfortunately, there is much debating about philosophical months’ definition: every alchemical school had its own encryption systems.
+Unfortunately, there is much debating about philosophical months’ definition: every alchemical school has its encryption systems.
 Said that the most modern decryption is to equalize one philosophical month to one common day.
 Dom Pernety defines “Philosophical Month” as the period of 40 days during which the matter undergoes its putrefaction.
 Anyway, he recommends not to take the days as literal solar days.
 Other philosophers say it is a period marked by the movements of the Moon.
 But I don’t want to contribute to confusion.
 So I can only warn readers not to take for granted what they might find on the topic of modern treatises.

 Is there any truth in the tradition that wants the work done at night?

 It is a tradition still observed: the alchemical works should be performed from an hour after sunset to an hour before dawn.
-The spiritus mundi/secret fire seems to suffer the sunstroke, the operations should always be performed Or maybe it’s helped by the stronger Earth’s electromagnetic field in the non-affected by sunlight hemisphere.
+The spiritus mundi/secret fire seems to suffer the sunstroke, the operations should always be performed, Or maybe it’s helped by the stronger Earth’s electromagnetic field in the non-affected by sunlight hemisphere.

-What the lunar phases are in Alchemy?
+What are the lunar phases in Alchemy?

 What phase of the Moon is the most powerful when it comes to reflecting the solar beams?